neondatabase/website/content/docs/guides/logical-replication-postgres.md

 It is assumed that you have a separate Postgres instance ready to act as the subscriber:

-- This must be a Postgres instance other than Neon, such as a local PostgreSQL installation.
+- The subscriber must be a Postgres instance other than Neon, such as a local Postgres installation.
 Currently, a Neon database cannot be defined as a subscriber.
-The PostgreSQL version of the subscriber should be compatible with the publisher.
-The primary (publishing) server must be of the same or a higher version than the replica (subscribing) server.
-For example, you can replicate from PostgreSQL 14 to 16, but not from 16 to 14.
-Neon supports Postgres 14, 15, and 16.
-The Postgres version is defined when you create a Neon project.
 - A corresponding `users` table must exist in the subscriber database.
 This table should have the same name and table schema as the table on the publisher.
 You can use the same `CREATE TABLE` statement used previously:

   ```sql